chrthomsen/pygrametl/docs/quickstart/beginner.rst

 This small example shows how to quickly create a very simple ETL flow with pygrametl.
 A combined version with fewer comments can be seen below.
-However, as stated since this is a very small and simple example, the caching and bulk loading built into some of the more advanced dimension and fact table classes has not been used.
-In anything but very small ETL flows, these should be used to significantly increase the throughput of an ETL flow.
+However, since this is a very small and simple example, the batching and bulk loading built into some of the more advanced dimension and fact table classes has not been used.
+For larger ETL flows, these can be used to significantly increase the throughput of an ETL flow.
 See :ref:`dimensions` and :ref:`facttables` for more information.
-The simple parallel capabilities of pygrametl can also be used to further increase the throughput of an ETL program (see :ref:`parallel`), and the correctness of an ETL flow should be checked using a set of automated repeatable tests (see :ref:`testing`).
+The simple parallel capabilities of pygrametl can also be used to further increase the throughput of an ETL flow (see :ref:`parallel`), and the correctness of an ETL flow should also be checked using a set of automated repeatable tests (see :ref:`testing`).

 .. code-block:: python